Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Abstract

 \section{Abstract}

-Recent research efforts on adversarial ML have investigated problem-space attacks, focusing on the generation of real evasive objects in domains where, unlike images, there is no clear inverse mapping to the feature space (e.g., software).
+Recent research efforts on adversarial machine learning (ML) have investigated problem-space attacks, focusing on the generation of real evasive objects in domains where, unlike images, there is no clear inverse mapping to the feature space (e.g., software).
 However, the design, comparison, and real-world implications of problem-space attacks remain underexplored.

-This paper makes two major contributions.
-First, we propose a novel formalization for adversarial ML evasion attacks in the problem-space, which includes the definition of a comprehensive set of constraints on available transformations, preserved semantics, {robustness to preprocessing}, and plausibility.
+This article makes three major contributions.
+Firstly, we propose a general formalization for adversarial ML evasion attacks in the problem-space, which includes the definition of a comprehensive set of constraints on available transformations, preserved semantics, absent artifacts, and plausibility.
 We shed light on the relationship between feature space and problem space, and we introduce the concept of \emph{side-effect features} as the by-product of the inverse feature-mapping problem.
 This enables us to define and prove necessary and sufficient conditions for the existence of problem-space attacks.
-We further demonstrate the expressive power of our formalization by using it to describe several attacks from related literature across different domains.

-Second, building on our {formalization}, we propose a novel problem-space attack on Android malware that overcomes past limitations.
-Experiments on a dataset with 170K Android apps from 2017 and 2018 show the practical feasibility of evading a state-of-the-art malware classifier along with its hardened version.
-Our results demonstrate that ``adversarial-malware as a service’' is a realistic threat, as we automatically generate thousands of realistic and inconspicuous adversarial applications at scale, where on average it takes only a few minutes to generate an adversarial app.
-Yet, out of the 1600+ papers on adversarial ML published in the past six years, roughly 40 focus on malware~\cite{Carlini:List}---and many remain only in the feature space.
+Secondly, building on our general formalization, we propose a novel problem-space attack on Android malware that overcomes past limitations in terms of semantics and artifacts.
+We have tested our approach on a dataset with 150K Android apps from 2016 and 2018 which show the practical feasibility of evading a state-of-the-art malware classifier along with its hardened version.
+Thirdly, we explore the effectiveness of adversarial training as a possible approach to enforce robustness against adversarial samples, evaluating its effectiveness on the considered machine learning models under different scenarios.

-Our formalization of problem-space attacks paves the way to more principled research in this domain.
-We responsibly release the code and dataset of our novel attack to other researchers, to encourage future work on defenses in the problem space.
+Our results demonstrate that ``adversarial-malware as a service’' is a realistic threat, as we automatically generate thousands of realistic and inconspicuous adversarial applications at scale, where on average it takes only a few minutes to generate an adversarial instance.